 I tend to eat lighter dinners so this in-flight meal I tend to do more of a “picnic”.

-I like to eat Proscuitto, Mario’s Olives, grass fed cheese if you do dairy, some sort of carb like plantain chips or potato chips fried in avocado or coconut oil.
+I like to eat Proscuitto, Mario’s Olives, grass fed cheese if you do dairy, some sort of carb like plantain chips or potato chips or rice crackers.
 It's usually pretty filling and holds you over fairly well.
-You can also always add some fresh fruit or veggies, just make sure to eat the produce and meats before you land.
+You can also always add some fresh fruit or veggies to this as well, just make sure to eat the produce and meats before you land.
+Some Proscuitto is filled with all sorts of unnecessary ingredients.
+I like La Quercia or Creminelli because the ingredients are just Pork and Sea Salt.

 Breakfast is always the hardest, especially since you have been traveling for so long.
 I typically drink Bulletproof Coffee every morning, but that is a bit impossible to make on a cramped airplane seat.
 I still need a little kick of caffeine so I bring some organic green tea bags.

-For food, I bring some hard boiled eggs or you can go simple and do a Bulletproof Collagen Bar.
+For food, I bring some hard boiled eggs or you can go simple and do a Bulletproof Collagen Bar or an Rbar.
+If you eat fruit, you can always bring along a banana or apple for breakfast.

 In addition to all the meals, I also make sure to bring plenty of snacks.
 Snacks are great while you are traveling, sightseeing and also for any delays you may experience or something to hold you over while you find safe food.
-I will be putting together a post soon about how I safely eat out at restaurants when I am home and traveling.
+Make sure to check out my blog post all about my favorite travel snacks.

 You will have to check what the regulations are in the country you are going to.
 Most countries don’t allow meats, even if they are cured and fresh produce to enter.
 This is not a problem as long as you finish your food on the plane before you land.
 If you have fresh food you are planning to eat I advise you to eat it before you land, even if you are not starving.
 Otherwise, you risk having it taken away from you, leaving you hungry, even your food in your thermos.
 On a trip to Mexico last year, we had to throw away our food in our thermos because it was not done.
 We were planning to eat it once we arrived.
 Lesson learned.